Trilarion/imperialism-remake/documentation/definition/ui.rst

 ===========================

 * Style: Water color or pencil drawings
-* Standard graphics format is Portable Network Graphics (png) because of wide adoption, losless compression and transparency
+* Standard graphics format is Portable Network Graphics (png) because of wide adoption, lossless compression and transparency
 * More editable files (PhotoShop, CorelDraw) including all layers can and should be saved too

 Screens